tcostain98/Milestone1/README.md

 ### Media

--   All Images were created by the developer.
+-   All Images were from [view] https://pixabay.com/

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.